btrotta/advent-of-code-2022/Readme.md

 For part 1, iterate over the string, starting at position 4.
 Get the last 4 characters, convert to a set, and check whether the length of the set is equal to 4.
 Part 2 is similar, except using 14 characters.

+## Day 7
+Parse the directory structure into a graph.
+Traverse the graph depth-first to find the total size of each directory (so that we visit all the sub-directories and add their sizes to the parent before visiting the parent).
+Note that there are distinct directories (at different places in the directory structure) having the same names!